isomerpages/seab-corp/news/press-releases/_posts/2026-01-07-post-Release of 2025 Singapore Cambridge GCE Ordinary Level Exam Results and 2026 JAE.md

 which provides students with a practice-oriented approach to prepare them for entry into the relevant diploma courses.</p>
 <p>19&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Students are eligible to apply for the
-PFP if they obtain a raw ELMAB3 aggregate<a href="#_ftn7" rel="noopener noreferrer nofollow" target="_blank">[7]</a> of 12 points or lower and meet the subject-specific requirements for their chosen cluster.</p>
+PFP if they obtain a raw ELMAB3 aggregate<sup>7</sup> of 12 points or lower and meet the subject-specific requirements for their chosen cluster.</p>
 <p>20&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; PFP-eligible
 students will receive a copy of <u>Form&nbsp;P</u> from their respective secondary schools in person.
-Interested students are required to submit their applications online via the PFP website at <a rel="noopener noreferrer nofollow" target="_blank">pfp.polytechnic.edu.sg/PFP/index.html </a>using their Singpass account.
-More information on the eligibility requirements for the PFP, as well as how GCE O-Level results are considered in the computation of the ELMAB3 aggregate, can be found on the PFP website indicated above.</p>
+Interested students are required to submit their applications online via the PFP website at <a href="https://pfp.polytechnic.edu.sg/PFP/index.html" rel="noopener nofollow" target="_blank">pfp.polytechnic.edu.sg/PFP/index.html</a>
+<a rel="noopener noreferrer nofollow" target="_blank"></a>using their Singpass account.
+More information on the eligibility
+requirements for the PFP, as well as how GCE O-Level results are considered in the computation of the ELMAB3 aggregate, can be found on the PFP website indicated above.</p>
 <p>21&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Applications for the PFP will open from
 1.30pm on 14 January 2026, to 4.30pm on 19 January 2026.
 The PFP posting
 results will be released at 1.30pm on 26 January 2026 through the PFP website.